 Collaboration within a sustainable energy showcase

 Our focus is to create learning environments that enable students to collaborate on projects, see first-hand how building systems function and access the latest in alternative energy technologies.
-Equipped with advanced skills and knowledge about sustainable practices, NSCC graduates will lead the way in raising awareness about environmental stewardship in the workplace and transform their communities in the future.
+Equipped with advanced skills and knowledge about sustainable practices, NSCC graduates lead the way in raising awareness about environmental stewardship in the workplace and transform the communities of the future.